Clinical Trial Centre

 • The trial doctor,

-Will I receive a compensation for participating in a clinical trial?
+Will I receive a compensation as a participant in a clinical trial?

-In any case, participation in a trial never implies any costs for participants.
-All consultations with the doctors and nurses at the CTC, the use of the vaccines or medicines and the laboratory tests are always free of charge in the context of the trial.
+The trial's information and consent form specifies whether you will receive a compensation as a trial participant.
+In any case, participation in a trial never implies any costs for the participant.
+All consultations with the doctors and nurses at the CTS, the use of the vaccines or medicines, and the laboratory tests are always free of charge in the context of the trial.

 Am I insured as a participant in a clinical trial?

+The sponsor of the trial is legally obligated to arrange no-fault liability insurance.
 This implies that you will always be compensated if you suffer any kind of damage or harm due to your participation in the trial, even if the damage cannot be attributed to any fault of the researchers.
 However, the insurance does not cover the natural course of your disease, nor the known side effects of your regular treatment or regular research.
 In the trial information and consent form, you can find the contact details of your trial doctor.
-You are free to contact him or her if you have suffered any damage as a result of your participation or if you like more details about the trial insurance.
+You are free to contact him or her if you have suffered any damage as a result of your participation or if you would like to receive more details about the trial insurance.

-What happens to my personal data and the biological samples collected during a clinical trial?
+What happens to my personal data and biological samples?